 While looking at cars, birds, houses or anything else, begin to build simple two word combinations and add descriptors to help children begin to distinguish between big and little, or loud and quiet.
 For example, if your toddler says “Car”, you can say, “Yes, that is a blue car”, or “Look, there’s a big car and there’s a little car, which one is the big one?”
 (Language & Literacy Development: Reading, Writing, Speaking & Listening)

-Go for a walk with your kindergartner and have her help you identify different items that begin with each letter.
+Go for a walk with your preschooler or kindergartner and have her help you identify different items that begin with each letter.
 For those more difficult letters (like Y or Z!), can she name items she’s like to see that begin with those letters?
 (Wouldn’t she like to play with a yo-yo while she’s at the park?)
 Take along homemade flashcards or a list of the letters of the alphabet so your kindergartner has a reference to the letter and then the object that starts with the letter.
 Have her place the card with the correct letter by the object.
 If she finds a flower, put the letter ‘f’ by it.
 (Language & Literacy Development: Reading, Writing, Speaking & Listening)

 Compare big and little as your child moves throughout her neighborhood.
 Help her decided if items are bigger than she is (like a mailbox), or smaller than she is (like a dandelion) by having her stand next to the item.
 Now it’s your turn!
 Have her help you decide if items are bigger, or smaller than you are!
 Don’t forget to compare not only height, but also width.
 (Mathematics Thinking & Expression)

-Help your kindergartner make her own neighborhood book.
+Help your preschooler or kindergartner make her own neighborhood book.
 Take photos of your child’s favorite neighborhood items, like a swing, or a special stick, or even a mud puddle!
 Purchase a small photo album, or glue the photos in sheets of paper that you can staple together.
 Have her tell you about her favorite items and you can help her record her responses in her book.
 (Language & Literacy Development: Reading, Writing, Speaking & Listening)